Key Takeaways:

 2. Transaction Fees

-Change the small fee on every transaction made through the POS system, especially if the system is integrated with payment gateways.
+Charge a small fee on every transaction made through the POS system, especially if the system is integrated with payment gateways.
 It is a perfect model for low upfront costs.
+It creates a steady, recurring revenue stream as restaurant transaction volumes grow over time.

 3. Add-On Modules